Christmas flower arrangements – simple and rustic DIY ideas to try from a few of our favourite UK growers and florists.

 Pod & Pip

 Dorset-based Pod & Pip (listed in the FBWL directory here) offers a range of creative flower workshops as well as beautiful, seasonal boxes of flowers and seasonal eucalyptus foliage sent by courier.
 Here’s a taste of the beautiful flower selections put together by Sarah.
-I love this rustic combination of deep purple hellebores with blush roses and white wax flower with old galvanised zinc and simple glass jars.
+I love this rustic combination of deep purple hellebores with blush roses and white wax flower.

 The Real Flower Company is listed in the From Britain with Love directory here >>